svanderburg/slasp/README.md

         sign *= -1;
     }

-Although the code above seem to do its job, it also takes a bit of time (i.e. a couple of seconds) to complete.
+Although the code above seem to do its job, it also takes a bit of time to complete.
+In this time window the environment such as a web browser or web server is blocked, because the event loop cannot process events.

-While the code is executing it blocks the environment's event loop.
-As a consequence, a browser cannot handle a user's input event and the Node.js HTTP server cannot handle incoming connections.

 To resolve the blocking issue, JavaScript's `while` construct can be replaced by a `slasp.whilst` function invocation.
 Moreover, we can also make the expressions